 Have you ever noticed some of the most successful people in the world wear the same or similar outfits every day?
 Think about it.
 When’s the last time you saw Mark Zuckerberg in anything other than jeans and a gray t-shirt (he probably draws inspiration from Simon Cowell)?
 And everyone is familiar with Steve Jobs’ iconic black turtleneck.
 Even people like Barack Obama and Michael Kors don the same or similar outfits every day.
 It’s almost like all of them have created their own work uniform.

-So why would these famous and powerful people decide to do this?
+So why would these famous and influential people decide to do this?
 The answer lies in a concept called decision fatigue.

 Combatting Decision Fatigue with Work Uniforms